zhaqenl/zhaqenl.github.io/en/src/musings.md

 Musings I come up with, more often than not, during random moments.

-- (On making things happen) If you can’t even picture it in your head, you’re not even at the starting line.
+- (On making things happen) If you can’t even picture it in your head, you’re not even at the starting line.<br><br>That being said, this might be one of the markers if you have a natural inclination towards making something happen or being able to participate in it.

 - Work is the easy part.<br>